Achronite/mqtt-energenie-ener314rt/README.md

       optimistic: false
       state_topic: energenie/ook/567/1/state
 ```
-2. Refresh the MQTT configuration in Home Assistant
+2. Reload the YAML configuration `MANUALLY CONFIGURED MQTT ENTITIES` in Home Assistant Developer Tools
-3. Hold the button on your device until it starts to flash (holding longer clears the learnt codes).
+3. Hold the button on your device until it starts to flash (holding longer clears any previous codes; each device can usually have 2 separate codes).
-4. Click the power on button on the dashboard for your device.
+4. Click the power on button on the dashboard for your new switch/light device.
 This will send an MQTT message to this application, which will send a power-on request for the zone/switch combination set in the command topic.
 5. The device should learn the zone code being sent by the power-on request, the light should stop flashing when successful.
 6. All subsequent calls using the same zone/switch number will cause your device to switch.

+## 'Control Only' OOK Zone Rules
+* Each Energenie **'Control'** or OOK based device can be assigned to a specifc zone (or house code) and a switch number.
+* Each zone is encoded as a 20-bit address (1-1048575 decimal).
+* Each zone can contain up to 6 separate switches (1-6) - NOTE: officially energenie state this is only 4 devices (1-4)
+* All devices within the **same** zone can be switched **at the same time** using a switch number of '0'.
+* A default zone '0' can be used to use Energenie's default zone (0x6C6C6).

 ## MiHome Radiator Valve (eTRV) Support
 MiHome Thermostatic Radiator valves (eTRV) are supported, but due to the way the eTRV works there may be a delay from when a command is sent to it being processed by the device.
 See **Command Caching** below.